hummingbird-dev/hummingbird-treeview/README.md

  - **removeNode(attr,name)**<br> Remove a node, which is identified by *attr* equal id, data-id, or text.
 Initialise the treeview again after removing a node.
+   Warning: Removing nodes dynamically during production can yield to inconsistencies in the tri-state logic.
+So it is recommended e.g. to un-check all nodes before removing a node.

 ```javascript